No website about Scotland would be complete without a mention of Scottish castle ghosts, and believe me, there are many such stories.

-Add to that the vast number of castles in Scotland with their dungeons, secret tunnels and passageways, real estate here is surely worth looking at if you’re a ghost.
+When you consider the vast number of castles in Scotland with their dungeons, secret tunnels and passageways, real estate here would surely be worth looking at if you’re a ghost.

 The idea was that he would play the pipes as he went, so that his progress could be tracked from above.
 Everything was going well until the pipes suddenly stopped.
 When a rescue party went down to investigate, the piper had vanished and has never been seen since, but today his music can still sometimes be heard from the castle.

-There are many ghosts in Stirling.
+There is said to be many ghosts in Stirling.
 Here are the two most sighted:

 The Green Lady is Stirling’s most famous ghost, thought to be a maidservant to Mary Queen of Scots, who was crowned here.

 The Queen almost died when, asleep in her bed, her bedroom curtains caught fire from a candle.
-She was saved by the maidservant, who died in the fire.
-Since then, the phantom of the Green Lady has appeared unexpectedly in different parts of the castle, as if checking for fires.
+Luckily, She was saved by the maidservant, who unluckily, died in the fire.
+Ever since then, the story goes that the weird phantom of the Green Lady has appeared unexpectedly in different parts of the castle, as if she is checking for fires.

-The Pink Lady is a beautiful apparition dressed in a pink gown.
+The Pink Lady is reported to be a beautiful apparition dressed in a pink gown.
 Some say she is the ghost of Queen Mary, and other stories suggest she is a young widow searching for her husband who was killed in battle.
-The Pink Lady is usually seen walking from the castle to the nearby church.
+It seems that the mysterious Pink Lady is usually seen walking from the castle to the nearby church.

-The Grey Lady is thought to be the spirit of Lady Janet Douglas, burned at the stake as a witch in 1537, on charges of plotting to poison the King.
-To this day, in the family chapel at Glamis Castle there is always an empty seat, and staff will tell you it’s reserved for the Grey Lady.
+The Grey Lady is thought by many to be the spirit of Lady Janet Douglas, burned at the stake as a witch in 1537, on charges of plotting to poison the King.
+To this day, in the family chapel at Glamis Castle there is always an empty seat, and if you ask WHY that seat is empty, the staff will tell you THAT seat is reserved for the Grey Lady.

-The Supernatural Knight could be a fantasy that has been confused with a true story.
+The Supernatural Knight: This could, in all probability, be a fantasy that has been confused with a true story.
 The knight is said to have abducted a young heiress and held her captive in the castle.
-What is factual is that one May Kennedy from Culzean was abducted from the castle by Sir John Cathcart, but escaped by pushing him to his death from the cliffs.
+What is factual, is that a woman named May Kennedy from Culzean, was abducted from the castle by Sir John Cathcart, but she escaped when she pushed him to his death from the cliffs.

-As recently as 1976, two tourists staying at Culzean Castle reported seeing a strange misty shape moving up the oval staircase.
+In 1976, two tourists staying at Culzean, reported seeing a strange misty shape moving up the oval staircase.
 This is thought to be the ghost of a princess who was killed in the Green Room, and the “misty shape” has been a common sighting over the years.

-See the Scotland Travel Information page for all the information you need for travelling to and within Scotland. helful advice on passports and visas, currency, weather, holiday extras, useful travel links and much more.
+The Scotland Travel Information page has all the information you need for travelling to and within Scotland.
+Get helpful advice on passports and visas, currency, weather, holiday extras, useful travel links and much more.